When I think of Charleston, SC, several things come to mind:

 CHARLESTON: DAY 1

-First impression: I loved it!
-I couldn’t believe I was finally here!
+First impression: I LOVED it!
+I couldn’t believe I was finally there!

-My next order of business: find somewhere to park.
+My next order of business was finding somewhere to park.
 There are several parking options in Charleston:

 - Parking meters

 After opting for a parking garage on Cumberland Street (between Church and Meeting across from The Powder Magazine and near the heart of the downtown), I parked the car, stashed my valuables out of sight, and headed off.